IIIF/website/source/event/2022/cambridge/index.md

 - A list of hotel options will be available in early 2022
 - Flights: The local planning team recommends that attendees traveling by air fly to [Boston Logan International Airport (BOS)](https://www.massport.com/logan-airport)
 - Train: [Take a train](https://www.amtrak.com/home.html) to Boston from many parts of the Eastern coast of the United States.

+### Call for proposals
+The Call for Proposals will open in early January.

 <!-- ### Call for Sponsors